 - Identify past experiences of trauma and recognize its influence on present relationships with self and others.

-- Recognize trauma triggers and tendency to seek relief through negative coping patterns.
+- Recognize trauma triggers and the tendency to seek relief through negative coping patterns.

-- Begin to understand the role of honesty, shame, humility, and vulnerability as it applies to changing behaviors.
+- As it applies to changing behaviors, understand the role of honesty, shame, humility, and vulnerability.

-- Identify intentional and unintentional acts of self-harm and begin to establish a sense of self-worth.
+- Identify intentional and unintentional self-harm acts and establish a sense of self-worth.

-- Analyze the role substances play for those impacted by trauma and ways substances are intentionally or unintentionally used as a way to cope with past traumatic experiences.
+- Analyze the role substances play for those impacted by trauma and ways substances are intentionally or unintentionally used to cope with past traumatic experiences.

 - Explore and practice new healthy coping mechanisms.

-- Participants will be individuals identified by the agency as ready and emotionally stabilized enough to enter into a group setting.
+- The agency will identify participants as ready and emotionally stable enough to enter a group setting.

-- Participants do not need to be substance use free.
-While there will be a group rule of no active use while in the physical group, this course is operating under the harm reduction theory of meeting participants exactly where they are at without judgement of their use and with the reality that they may and will continue to use during and after this course.
-While this course will attempt to guide participants towards safer coping mechanisms, the course will be affirming at all times.
+- Participants do not need to be substance-use-free.
+At the same time, there will be a group rule of no active use while in the physical group; this course is operating under the harm reduction theory of meeting participants exactly where they are without judgment of their use and with the reality that they may and will continue to use during and after this course.
+While this course will attempt to guide participants toward safer coping mechanisms, the course will always be affirming.